 History Of The Labrador Retriever

 The Labrador Retriever breed is first seen in the province of Newfoundland and Labrador, located on the northeastern Atlantic coast of Canada.
 Original Labradors are not just Labradors, they are known in Newfoundland as traditional water dogs.
-It was also not named a Labrador Retriever as soon as the breed was developed.
+He was also not named a Labrador Retriever as soon as the breed was developed.
 In Newfoundland in the early 1800s, Labrador's earliest ancestors, "St. John's dogs".
 From the 1700s, these medium-sized black dogs accompanied local fishermen.
 They assisted in their hunt, catching fish that escaped from the hook, towing fishing boats in icy water, and swimming in the water, always helping with any necessary task.
 The dogs, who worked with their owners during the day and helped them, returned home with their owners in the evenings.
-Although its exact origin is not known, it is thought to be descended from the Newfoundland Dog and other local small water dogs as a result of the collected data.
+Although its exact origin is unknown, it is thought to have descended from the Newfoundland Dog and other local small water dogs due to the collected data.

 In the following years, besides the black Labrador, yellow, chocolate-colored Labradors were also seen in England.
 In the early 1900s, the color black lost popularity, while other colors Labradors gained in popularity.
 By 1992, the Labrador Retriever had become the most popular breed in America.
 The Labrador breed was recognized by the British Kennel Club in 1903 and by the AKC in 1917.

 From the past to the present, interest in the Labrador Retriever breed has increased steadily.
 Today, this hardworking race with a high sense of duty and responsibility; he serves in various tasks such as drug and explosive detection, searches and rescue work, therapy, and assistance to the disabled.
 He continues his hunting duty without forgetting his ancestors and works as a dog that brings the prey and helps the hunters.